 NSW hikes, walks and trails

-Whether you're out for a short nature stroll or a five-day hike, walking tracks in NSW provide all kinds of opportunities to explore the State's 820 parks and reserves.
-Plan your trip with friends and family, go camping and bird watching, watch whales from lookouts along the coast or learn about Australia's incredible natural heritage.
+Whether you are looking for a short walk or planning a five-day hike, NSW expansive parks and reserves will offer you an incredible excursion into natural wonder.
+Plan your trip with friends and family, go camping or bird watching, spot whales from coastal lookouts coast or learn about Australia's unique natural heritage.

 Walk between Boyds Tower and Green Cape Lightstation to view the spectacular coastline of Ben Boyd National Park.
 Look out for native wildlife and whales during the migration season.
 Break the walk into sections and camp at the Saltwater Beach Campground and Bittangabee Bay.

 The Kiama Coast Walk begins at Minnamurra and wanders past headlands, rivers, beaches, Kiama's town centre, blowholes and bays before arriving at Werri Beach near Gerringong.
-Stop to surf at Boneyard, visit the fascinating Bombo Headland Quarry, or admire the birdlife at Spring Creek Wetlands along the way.
+Visit the fascinating Bombo Headland Quarry, or admire the birdlife at Spring Creek Wetlands.

 The White Sands Walk is a gentle hour-long walk across a number of unspoilt and secluded bays and beaches within Jervis Bay.
 Spot the kangaroos and native birds that inhabit the dense bushland behind the beaches - colourful rosellas, lorikeets and parrots - as well as dolphins swimming in the bay.